Praween Piangchoompu (Thailand)

-Painstaking, sanding, scrubbing and scraping the surface of the wooden block together with multiple printings to achieve multi-shading in the same colour require patience, precision, accuracy and complete concentration.
+Painstaking sanding, scrubbing and scraping the surface of the wooden block, together with multiple printings to achieve multi-shading in the same colour, requires patience, precision, accuracy and complete concentration.

 The serene nature of the artwork symbolises peacefulness of the mind and simple composition is accentuated by the gradual shades of light.
 The presence of light references purity of mind.
 The slow process of the work enables Praween to manage the stress of daily life while seeking equilibrium of the mind.